maxbyz/framework-1/docs/terms/definition.md

 The [terminology pattern](pattern-terminology) provides an overview of how this concept fits in with related concepts.
 The eSSIF-Lab [terminology process](terminology-process) provides guidance for making and maintaining quality definitions.
+There is also a [paper](https://www.researchgate.net/publication/352560909_On_Terminology_and_the_Resolution_of_Related_Issues) that provides a practical method for establishing and maintaining terminology that is unambiguous and relevant for a given scope or purpose, and resolving related issues.
 ## Purpose
 Working together is easier when you and your peers share the same ideas.
 We need a way to test and ensure, that you and your peers _actually_ have the same understanding, for the purpose of making cooperation easier.
 Doing so is expected to not only reduce the number of terminological discussions, but also improve the efficiency and effectiveness of the remaining discussions.